 Round-trip: 3.8 miles

-Located within Haleakalā National Park, Waimoku Falls—one of Maui’s tallest—is a must-stop along the road to Hāna.
+Located within Haleakalā National Park, Waimoku Falls—one of Maui’s tallest—is a must-stop along the Road to Hāna.
 The Pipiwai Trail features 4 highlights: a majestic banyan tree, a bridge overlooking a smaller waterfall, a boardwalk through an enchanting bamboo forest, and, of course, the captivating 400-foot waterfall.
-The trail is well maintained and easy to follow.
+This well-maintained trail is easy to follow.

 7. Pua‘a Ka‘a Falls Trail